-After the second world war (during which time the business was destroyed on several occasions), Rudolf Stucken rebuilt the company and in 1950 he emigrated to Port Elizabeth, South Africa with his family to establish the wool trading firm Stucken & Co.
+After the second world war (during which time the business was largely destroyed), Rudolf Stucken rebuilt the company and in 1950 he emigrated to Port Elizabeth, South Africa with his family to establish the wool trading firm Stucken & Co.

 After successfully re-establishing the company after the devastating effects of the Second World War, Rudi Stucken immigrated to South Africa in 1950 and started Stucken South Africa as a greasy Wool trading house.
 In the 1960's, the South African trading company expanded its activities into Commission Wool washing and combing.
 A decade later, The Stucken Group became directly involved in Wool processing with the acquisition of Gubb & Inggs; making it a fully integrated Wool processing and trading organization.